maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

    allows calling :func:`json_loadf()` on the same ``FILE`` object multiple times, if the input consists of consecutive JSON texts, possibly separated by whitespace.

+.. function:: json_t *json_loadfd(int input, size_t flags, json_error_t *error)

+   .. refcounting:: new

+   Decodes the JSON text in stream *input* and returns the array or object it contains, or *NULL* on error, in which case *error* is filled with information about the error. *flags* is described above.

+   This function will start reading the input from whatever position the input file descriptor was in, without attempting to seek first.
+   If an error occurs, the file position will be left indeterminate.
+   On success, the file position will be at EOF, unless ``JSON_DISABLE_EOF_CHECK`` flag was used.
+In this case, the file descriptor's position will be at the first character after the last ``]`` or ``}`` in the JSON input.
+This allows calling :func:`json_loadfd()` on the same file descriptor multiple times, if the input consists of consecutive JSON texts, possibly separated by whitespace.

+   It is important to note that this function can only succeed on stream file descriptors (such as SOCK_STREAM).
+Using this function on a non-stream file descriptor will result in undefined behavior.
+For non-stream file descriptors, see instead :func:`json_loadb()`.

+   This function requires POSIX and fails on all non-POSIX systems.

+   .. versionadded:: 2.10

 .. function:: json_t *json_load_file(const char *path, size_t flags, json_error_t *error)